medienbaecker/kirby-modules/README.md

 ## Quick Start

 1. Install the plugin
-2. Set up your first module in `site/blueprints/modules/[module].yml` and `site/snippets/modules/[module].php`
+2. Create a module blueprint in `site/blueprints/modules/[module].yml` and a snippet in `site/snippets/modules/[module].php`
-3. Add a `modules` section to a page blueprint and create some modules
+3. Add a `modules` section to a page blueprint
 4. Render the modules in your template with `<?= $page->modules() ?>`

 I created an [example repository](https://github.com/medienbaecker/modules-example) with Kirby's plainkit, this plugin and three very simple modules.